Medical Malpractice Liability in Florida

 Some physicians choose low or no coverage to discourage plaintiff attorneys from pursuing claims.
 A malpractice case is expensive to litigate, and plaintiff attorneys working on contingency evaluate the probable recovery before taking the case.
 A physician with no insurance and well-protected personal assets presents a poor collection target, which reduces the incentive to file suit.

-That strategy carries risk.
+Going bare carries real risk.
 Without insurance, the physician has no insurer-appointed defense counsel and pays all defense costs personally.
 A complex malpractice defense can cost $100,000 or more through trial.
 And if the case results in an adverse verdict, the physician bears the full amount.

-Florida’s 2023 tort reform under HB 837 shifted most personal injury claims to a modified comparative negligence standard.
-Under that standard, a plaintiff who is more than 50% at fault recovers nothing.
+Florida’s 2023 tort reform under HB 837 shifted most personal injury claims to a modified comparative negligence standard, where a plaintiff more than 50% at fault recovers nothing.
 Medical malpractice was explicitly carved out.

-The practical consequence for physicians: the 50% fault threshold that now blocks recovery in car accident and premises liability cases does not apply to medical malpractice.
+The practical consequence for physicians: the 50% fault threshold that now blocks recovery in car accident and premises liability cases does not apply to malpractice.
 A plaintiff’s contributory negligence reduces the verdict but never eliminates it entirely.
-Malpractice defendants cannot rely on comparative fault as a complete defense the way defendants in other personal injury cases now can.

 Reporting and Licensing Consequences

-A medical malpractice judgment or settlement creates consequences beyond the financial.
+Medical malpractice settlements and verdicts carry consequences beyond money.
 Settlements and verdicts exceeding $100,000 are reported to the Florida Department of Health and posted publicly under § 456.041(4).
-The National Practitioner Data Bank also receives reports of malpractice payments regardless of amount.
+The National Practitioner Data Bank receives reports of all malpractice payments regardless of amount.

-Florida’s constitution includes a provision commonly called the three-strikes rule.
+Florida’s constitution includes a three-strikes provision for physicians.
 A physician who accumulates three or more incidents of medical malpractice, each resulting in a final Board of Medicine finding against the physician, faces automatic license revocation.
-Settlements do not count as strikes under this provision, which creates an incentive for physicians to settle rather than risk an adverse verdict that could count.
+Settlements do not count as strikes under this provision, which creates a strong incentive to settle rather than risk an adverse verdict.

-Insurance and asset protection address the financial consequences of a malpractice claim.
-They do not address the reputational and licensing consequences.
+Insurance and asset protection address the financial consequences of a malpractice claim but not the reputational and licensing consequences.
 A physician whose assets are fully protected still faces NPDB reporting, DOH disclosure, potential board investigation, and hospital credentialing reviews.
 These consequences influence the settlement decision independently of the money.

 Protecting Personal Assets Above Insurance Limits

-Florida’s exemption framework protects several categories of wealth from malpractice judgments.
+Florida’s exemption statutes protect several categories of wealth from malpractice judgments.
 Homestead real property is exempt regardless of value.
 Retirement accounts, head of household wages, life insurance cash value, and annuities are all protected.
 Married physicians who hold financial accounts as tenants by the entireties protect those accounts from a judgment against one spouse.

 A physician whose wealth sits primarily in a homestead and retirement accounts may be effectively judgment proof without additional planning.
 The exposure falls on non-exempt liquid assets: individual bank and brokerage accounts, non-homestead real property, and business interests outside a protected entity.

-The full planning analysis, including the interaction between insurance strategy, exemptions, entireties ownership, and offshore trusts, is covered on the physician asset protection page.
-Florida asset protection planning reduces the collectible value on the physician’s personal balance sheet.
-A lower expected recovery makes settlement within insurance limits the rational outcome.
+The interaction between insurance strategy, exemptions, entireties ownership, and offshore trusts determines how much of a physician’s balance sheet a creditor can actually reach.
+Physician asset protection planning works through all four layers to bring that number as close to zero as possible.
+Florida asset protection planning reduces the collectible value on the physician’s personal balance sheet, making settlement within insurance limits the rational outcome for the plaintiff.